mahadkhanleghari/quant_trading_notebooks/docs/crypto_microstructure_analysis_files/crypto_microstructure_analysis.md

 # 3. Intraday Return Seasonality Analysis

-## Time-of-Day Effects in Equity Markets
+## Time of Day Effects in Equity Markets

 Intraday seasonality is a well-documented phenomenon in financial markets, driven by: